 Frédéric Chopin (1810 – 1849) composed the 3 Mazurki, op.59, in 1845.
 Altogether, from 1825 on, Chopin composed around 70 Mazurki—his most personal type of piano music.

-I. Mazurka in a minor: Moderato
+I. Mazurka in A minor: Moderato

 As he already did prior to the intermission, Anderszewski “just briefly held the breath” (or caused the audience to do so)—and continued with the Mazurka op.59/1, almost attacca after the music by Janáček, starting entirely retained, hesitating.
 Even though Janáček’s and Chopin’s music styles are vastly different, the transition felt seamless—it wasn’t a disruption of any kind.
 After the soft beginning, the first Mazurka soon picked up pace, life, and remained fairly fluent, building up in waves, with rather distinct rubato, remaining both simple, as well as exploring emotional depth.

 II.
-Mazurka in A flat major: Allegretto
+Mazurka in A♭ major: Allegretto

 The second Mazurka is quite a contrast: is based upon a joyful atmosphere, building on (Polish) folk-like melodies.

-I. Mazurka in f sharp minor: Vivace
+I. Mazurka in F♯ minor: Vivace

 Also the last piece in this small series draws from its atmosphere, the harmonious flow, and the pianist’s distinct rubato.
 I found it excellent how Anderszewski was able to capture the atmosphere in this music: that’s what he focused on, rather than trying to highlight details in articulation and phrasing.
 He not only convincingly formed a dramatic arch in this piece, but he also magically offered a compelling dramatic flow across Janáček’s pieces and these three Mazurki.